nasa/nos3/docs/wiki/Scenario_Nominal_Ops.md

 The example spacecraft in NOS3 conducts science using the sample instrument when over the US; it has to be activated into science mode, however, to start performing science.
 We will do so via COSMOS.

-First, navigate to the Command Sender and go to the Target `MGR`.
+First, navigate to the Command Sender and go to the Target `MGR_RADIO`.
 Do the same with the Packet Viewer, like so:

 ![Scenario Nominal - Science Mode commands](./_static/scenario_nominal_ops/MGR_cmd_and_tlm.png)